 School Reopening Guidelines

-School Education Department issued instructions/guidelines for Reopening of schools and Colleges from 1st February 2021.
-The Government have issued instructions/guidelines for reopening of schools and Colleges from 1st February – 2021, onwards and obtain the action plan from all the Head Masters of High Schools both Government and Private schools, Special Officers of KGBVs and Principals of TS Model Schools on:
+School Education Department issued instructions/guidelines for Reopening of schools and Colleges from June 12, onwards and obtain the action plan from all the Head Masters of High Schools both Government and Private schools, Special Officers of KGBVs and Principals of TS Model Schools on:

 - Customized seating plan as per class room size to ensure physical distance of at least (6) feet between any two students.